2giosangmitom/2giosangmitom.github.io/src/assets/markdown/relational_database.md

 The major disadvantage of Null is that it has an adverse effect on mathematical operations.
 An operation involving a Null evaluates to Null.
 This is logically reasonable if a number is unknown, then the result of the operation is necessarily unknown.
 For example, 1 + Null = Null.

 The issues of missing values, unknown values, and whether a value will be used in a mathematical expression or aggregate function are all taken into consideration in the database design process, and we will revisit and discuss these issues further.

+### Structure-Related Terms

+**Table**

+Data stored in relational database is _relation_, which are perceived by the user as _tables_.
+Each relation is composed of _tuples (records)_ and _attributes (fields)_.

+Tables are the chief structures in the database and each table always represents a single, specific subject.
+The logical order of records and fields within a table is of absolutely no importance, and every table contains at least one field known as a primary key that uniquely identifies each of its records.

+**Field**

+A _field_ (also known as _attribute_) represents a characteristic of the subject of the table which it belongs.
+Fields are the structures that actually store data.
+The data in these fields can be retrieved and represented as information in almost any configuration that you can imagine.

+Every field in a _properly designed_ database contains one and only one value, and its name will identify the type of value it holds.
+This makes entering data into a field very intuitive.
+If you see fields with names such as FIRSTNAME, LASTNAME, CITY, STATE, and ZIPCODE, you know exactly what type of values go into each field.
+You'll find it very easy to sort data by last name.

+You’ll typically encounter three other types of fields in an improperly or poorly designed database.

+1. A _multipart_ field (also known as a _composite_ field), which contains two or more distinct items within its value.
+2. A _multivalued_ field, which contains multiple instances of the same type of value.
+3. A _calculated_ field (also known as a _derived_ field), which contains a concatenated text value or the result of a mathematical expression.

+**Record**

+A _record_ (or _tuple_) represents a unique instance of the subject of a table.
+It is composed of entire set of fields in a table, regardless of whether the fields contain values.
+Because of the manner in which a table is defined, each record is identified throughout the database by a unique value in the primary key field of that record.
+Records are a key factor in understanding table relationships because you’ll need to know how a record in one table relates to other records in another table.